 Marketing on Reddit is a famously tough nut for Entrepreneurs – but with the right strategy, you can crack it.
-Join us as we show you how Jon Buchan, a copywriter who used colourful storytelling, subtle conversion strategy and trust-building tactics to do exactly that.
+Join us as we show you how Jon Buchan, a copywriter who used colorful storytelling, subtle conversion strategy and trust-building tactics to do exactly that.

 What’s best of all: you can use the same tactics and become one of the many marketing success stories to come out of Reddit.
 There’s no reason you should become one of the many who failed.
-We also wrote about marketing on Reddit previously.

 Thanks to its actively anti-corporate audience, Reddit is deemed a no-go area by many marketers.
 However, the opportunity it represents is huge.